bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

-  We can define two charts by taking either the "north" or "south" pole of the circle, finding any *other* point on the circle and projecting the line segment onto onto the x-axis.
+  We can define two charts by taking either the "north" or "south" pole of the circle, finding any *other* point on the circle and projecting the line segment onto the x-axis.
 This provides the mapping from a point on the manifold to :math:`\mathbb{R}^1`.
 The "north" pole point is visualized in blue, while the "south" pole point is visualized in burgundy.
 Note: the local coordinates for the charts are *different*.
-The same two points on the circle for the two charts, do not map to the same point in :math:`\mathbb{R}^1`.
+The same point on the circle mapped via the two charts do not map to the same point in :math:`\mathbb{R}^1`.

   Using the "north" pole point, for any other given point :math:`p=(x,y)` on the circle, we can find where it intersects the x-axis via similar triangles